zhoreeq/meshname/README.md

 ## Using meshnamed as a standalone DNS server

-Set environment varialbe to listen on all interfaces and a standard DNS server port
+Set the flag to listen on all interfaces and a standard DNS server port

-    export LISTEN_ADDR=[::]:53
+    ./meshnamed -listenaddr [::]:53 -useconffile /tmp/meshnamed.conf

-Allow incoming connections to port 53/UDP in firewall settings.
+Run as root and allow incoming connections to port 53/UDP in firewall settings.